Skip to main content.

 9–10 am

 The building, designed by renowned architect Maya Lin, in partnership with Bialosky Architects and theater and acoustic consultants Charcoalblue, is under construction.
-Scheduled to open in 2026, it will provide a home for Fisher Center LAB, the center’s acclaimed residency and commissioning program for professional artists.
-It will also house rehearsal and teaching facilities for Bard’s undergraduate programs in Dance and in Theater and Performance.
-Proper footwear must be worn for these tours (closed toed shoes only and no heels).
-Space is limited; sign up at registration.
+Scheduled to open in 2026, it will provide a home for Fisher Center LAB, the Richard B. Fisher Center’s acclaimed residency and commissioning program for professional artists, as well as rehearsal and teaching facilities for Bard’s undergraduate Dance, Theater and Performance, and Music Programs.
+Proper footwear must be worn (closed-toe shoes only; no heels).
 Space is limited; sign up at registration.

 Meet at Fisher Center parking lot E (lot closest to the Tivoli Bays walking path)